groue/GRMustache/Guides/sample_code/number_formatting.md

 @synthesize templateNumberFormatterStack;

 /**
- This method is called right before the template start rendering.
+ * This method is called right before the template start rendering.
  */
 - (void)templateWillRender:(GRMustacheTemplate *)template
 {
     /**
-     Prepare a stack of NSNumberFormatter objects.
+     * Prepare a stack of NSNumberFormatter objects.
+     *

-     Each time we'll enter a section that is attached to a NSNumberFormatter, we'll enqueue this NSNumberFormatter in the stack.
-This is done in [template:willInterpretReturnValueOfInvocation:as:]
+     * Each time we'll enter a section that is attached to a NSNumberFormatter,
+     * we'll enqueue this NSNumberFormatter in the stack.
+This is done in
+     * [template:willInterpretReturnValueOfInvocation:as:]
      */
     self.templateNumberFormatterStack = [NSMutableArray array];
 }

 /**
- This method is called when the template is about to render a tag.
+ * This method is called when the template is about to render a tag.
  */
 - (void)template:(GRMustacheTemplate *)template willInterpretReturnValueOfInvocation:(GRMustacheInvocation *)invocation as:(GRMustacheInterpretation)interpretation
 {
     /**
-     The invocation object tells us which object is about to be rendered.
+     * The invocation object tells us which object is about to be rendered.
+     *
+     * If it is a NSNumberFormatter, enqueue it in templateNumberFormatterStack,
+     * and return.
      */
     if ([invocation.returnValue isKindOfClass:[NSNumberFormatter class]])
     {
-        /**
-         If it is a NSNumberFormatter, enqueue it in templateNumberFormatterStack, and return.
-         */
         [self.templateNumberFormatterStack addObject:invocation.returnValue];
         return;
     }

+    /**
+     * We actually only format numbers for variable tags such as `{{name}}`.
+We
+     * must carefully avoid messing with sections: they as well can be provided
+     * with numbers, that they interpret as booleans.
+We surely do not want to
+     * convert NO to the truthy @"0%" string...
+     *
+     * So let's ignore sections, and return.
+     */
     if (interpretation == GRMustacheInterpretationSection)
     {
+        return;
+    }

     /**
-         We actually only format numbers for variable tags such as `{{name}}`.
-         We must carefully avoid messing with sections: they as well can be provided with numbers, that they interpret as booleans.
-We surely do not want to convert booleans to strings...

-         So let's ignore sections, and return.
+     * If our number formatter stack is empty, we can not format anything: let's
+     * return.
      */
+    if (self.templateNumberFormatterStack.count == 0)
+    {
         return;
     }

-    if (self.templateNumberFormatterStack.count == 0)
-    {
     /**
-         If our number formatter stack is empty, we can not format anything: let's return.
+     * There we are: invocation's return value is a NSNumber, and our
+     * templateNumberFormatterStack is not empty.
+     *
+     * Let's use the top NSNumberFormatter to format this number, and set the
+     * invocation's returnValue: this is the object that will be rendered.
      */
-        return;
-    }

     if ([invocation.returnValue isKindOfClass:[NSNumber class]])
     {
-        /**
-         There we are: invocation's return value is a NSNumber, and our templateNumberFormatterStack is not empty.

-         Let's use the top NSNumberFormatter to format this number, and set the invocation's returnValue: this is the object that will be rendered.
-         */
         NSNumberFormatter *numberFormatter = self.templateNumberFormatterStack.lastObject;
         NSNumber *number = invocation.returnValue;
         invocation.returnValue = [numberFormatter stringFromNumber:number];